top of page

 Conflict: Commitment

-Plot: Bert builds a bower and furnishes it with a purple flower then searches for a wife.
+Plot: Bert builds a bower and furnishes it with a purple flower, then searches for a wife.

-Haughty Nanette comes along and Bert asks her to wed but she is unimpressed by his purple flower.
+Haughty Nanette comes along, and Bert asks her to wed, but she is unimpressed by his purple flower.

 A brokenhearted Bert returns to his empty home, except for the purple flower, and meets Jean.
+Will she be impressed with his purple flower?

 Perspective: third-person